Tributes continute to ex-UTV political editor as funeral details released

-Ken Reid UTV: Tributes continute to acclaimed former broadcaster as family release funeral details
+Ken Reid UTV: Tributes continue to acclaimed former broadcaster as family release funeral details

 and on Freeview 262 or Freely 565